asch513/smm/README.md

       - proc_time: 2019-01-28 16:55:41.088
 ```

+#### SysMonElasticsearch
-sme.py - SysMonElasticSearch - utility for querying ancestry information for specific processes (and running yara against them if you wish)
+sme.py - SysMonElasticsearch - utility for querying ancestry information for specific processes (and running yara against them if you wish)

-edit /opt/smm/etc/sme.ini with the url to your elasticsearch cluster
+- edit /opt/smm/etc/sme.ini with the url to your elasticsearch cluster
 ```
 [elk]
 uri = https://user:pass@elasticsearch.domain/
 ```

-depending on how you are getting sysmon logs into elasticsearch, your field names may be different than the sysmon field names, edit /opt/sme/etc/sme.ini to map sysmon fields to the fields that you have in elasticsearch. the [smm] and [sme] sections of the config need to be modified for the field names in your elasticsearch.
+- depending on how you are getting sysmon logs into elasticsearch, your field names may be different than the sysmon field names, edit /opt/sme/etc/sme.ini to map sysmon fields to the fields that you have in elasticsearch. the [smm] and [sme] sections of the config need to be modified for the field names in your elasticsearch.
 ```
 SysMon_Default_Name = Name_in_Elasticsearch
 ...